Bench

 Audit truth, not just rows.

-Bench is where Silicon Score stays honest.
-It shows what is measured, what is still modeled, how runtimes are classified, which methodologies are comparable, and what the next research pass should attack.
+Bench is where Silicon Score audits evidence.
+It shows what is measured, what is still modeled, how runtimes are classified, which methodologies are comparable, and which evidence gaps are queued next.

 Catalog state